Earn a Masters / Post Graduate Diploma in Organic Farming from the comfort of your own home.

 There are eight taught modules providing a range of technical, marketing, management, work experience and professional skills development.
 A study tour is also used to visit a range of organic and conventional farms as well as businesses operating in the organic food supply and distribution chain.

-This module will aim to provide the students with the tools to manage their soils optimally.
-Ultimately, they should be able to describe soil properties, evaluate soil fertility and assess management requirements in the context of organic farming.
-Providing an understanding of the chemical, physical and biological features of soil fertility and nutrient cycling.
-Developing practical skills in soil assessment and whole farm nutrient budgeting.
+- This module aims to provide the students with the tools to manage their soils optimally.
+Students also develop practical skills in soil assessment and whole farm nutrient budgeting.

-This module will improve the student’s ability to undertake whole farm analysis and in particular organic conversion planning.
-Whole farm analysis involves a range of skills and examination of a wide range of issues: technical, financial, marketing and environmental.
+- Aims to improve the student’s ability to undertake whole farm analysis and in particular organic conversion planning.

-This module will allow students to become familiar with an organisation or business in the organic food and farming sector during a 6-week (or equivalent) work placement.
-The student will gather relevant and unique material to enable them to carry out a technical and business analysis and make recommendations for future development of the organisation or business in question.
+- Allows students to become familiar with an organisation or business in the organic food and farming sector during a 6-week (or equivalent) work placement.

-This module provides an overview of the principles of environmental management in the context of organic agriculture, helping students gain an appreciation of the potential impacts of agricultural enterprises on the environment, measures for minimising such impacts, and opportunities for incorporating positive environmental management measures into farm business plans.
-Includes a 3-day study tour
+- Provides an overview of the principles of environmental management in the context of organic agriculture, helping students gain an appreciation of the potential impacts of agricultural enterprises.
+Includes a 3-day study tour.

-This module will provide an understanding of the concepts, principles and techniques involved in marketing management and how they are applied in the context of the organic farming sector.
-Financial accounts are one source of information regarding an organic business, and aid the process of planning and control.
+- This module will provide an understanding of the concepts, principles and techniques involved in marketing management and how they are applied in the context of the organic farming sector.

 Please contact the NOTS office for information on costs and starting date.

 Places on this course are limited.
 As this is an academic post-graduate course, applicants are required to complete a full application process to SRUC Admissions.
 Applications are available at https://www.sruc.ac.uk/pgorganicfarming .